IBM Cloud Docs

 Deployer

-The deployer fills in the missing information about the registry and the associated pull secrets.
+The deployer enters the missing information about the registry and the associated pull secrets.

 The registry is set as an environment variable.
-Both the deployer and the workload provider can provide pieces to the overall environment and these are overlaid (with workload taking precedence).
+Both the deployer and the workload provider can provide pieces to the overall environment and these pieces are overlaid with workload taking precedence.

-The pull credentials are passed in via an auth section in the environment part of the contract.
-Just as environment variables, these sections are overlaid with the workload section taking precedence.
+The pull credentials are passed in through an auth section in the environment part of the contract.
+Just as environment variables, these auth sections are overlaid with the workload section taking precedence.

 ---